Where storms could disrupt Fourth of July fireworks and festivities | KRDO

 Mid-Atlantic and Northeast: Severe storms will threaten millions

-- Today: The threat includes much of the mid-Atlantic with a Level 2 out of 5 slight risk of severe storms, including Washington, DC.
+- Today: Much of the mid-Atlantic is now under a Level 3 of 5 enhanced risk of severe storms, including Washington, DC, and Baltimore.
 Damaging winds and large hail will be the main threats during the afternoon and evening hours.
+These storms will also threaten the I-95 corridor and several Northeast airports.

 - Fourth of July: The overall threat takes a step down but extends into the Northeast and includes New York City.
 The biggest threat for storms will be during the afternoon and evening hours, and even though storms should be hit or miss, some could pack quite a punch, so fireworks could get disrupted.